samplchallenges/SAMPL8/README.md

 - Host-guest challenge files for the CB8 challenge and results from this challenge
 - Host-guest challenge files for the GDCC challenge.
 - [Host-guest participation instructions](https://github.com/samplchallenges/SAMPL8/blob/master//host_guest_instructions.md) with information on the submissions format, etc. Submission templates are available in the the subdirectories for individual host-guest systems.
+- Introductory details on the GSK physical properties challenge.

 ## What's coming